 Initially, and annually thereafter the PHA must determine that the rent for the manufactured home space is reasonable based on rents for comparable manufactured home spaces.
 The PHA must consider the location and size of the space, and any services and maintenance to be provided by the owner.
 By accepting the monthly HAP check, the owner certifies that the rent does not exceed rents charged by the owner for comparable unassisted spaces in the manufactured home park or elsewhere.
+If requested by the PHA, the owner must give the PHA information on rents charged by the owner for other manufactured home spaces.

 15-VI.D.
-HOUSING QUALITY STANDARDS
+NATIONAL STANDARDS FOR THE PHYSICAL INSPECTION OF REAL EASTATE (NSPIRE)

-Under either type of occupancy described in 15-VI.A above, the manufactured home must meet all HQS performance requirements and acceptability criteria discussed in Chapter 8 of this plan.
+Under either type of occupancy described in 15-VI.A above, the manufactured home must meet all NSPIRE performance requirements and acceptability criteria discussed in Chapter 8 of this plan.
 In addition, the following requirement applies: